 - Preview the files you want to recover.

-- Click Recover and your files shall be restored.
+- Click Recover and your files will be restored.

 You can also go to a data recovery service to retrieve your files professionally.